-The systems by which stamp duties are administered:
+The systems by which stamp taxes are administered:

-- Detailed rules on interest and penalties - 6.
-National insurance, value added tax, tax administration and the UK tax system: - a) The contents of the Paper F6 study guide for national insurance under headings:[2] - F1 The scope of national insurance - F2 Class 1 and class 1A contributions for employed persons - F3 Class 2 and class 4 contributions for self-employed persons
+- Detailed rules on interest and penalties.

+- 6. Value added tax, tax administration and the UK tax system:

+- a) The contents of the Paper F6 study guide for value added tax (VAT) under headings:

+- F1 The VAT registration requirements:

+- F2 The computation of VAT liabilities:

+- F3 The effect of special schemes